 Remember Jones and “special guests” will perform The Who’s landmark “Tommy” album in its entirety, Sept.
 7-8 at the Axelrod Performing Arts Center in Deal.

 Just in case anyone is wondering: This will NOT be a production of the musical “The Who’s Tommy,” which ran on Broadway from 1993 to 1995 and has frequently been presented elsewhere since then.
 This will be a concert version of the 24 songs on the double album.

-The Who, featuring original members Pete Townshend and Roger Daltrey, will be on tour themselves this year.
-No New Jersey shows are scheduled, though they will perform at Madison Square Garden in Manhattan, May 13; Citizens Bank Park in Philadelphia, May 25; and the Northwell Health at Jones Beach Theater in Wantagh, N.Y., Sept.
+The Who, featuring original members Pete Townshend and Roger Daltrey, are on tour themselves this year.
+Upcoming shows include Madison Square Garden in Manhattan, Sept.
+1; and the Northwell Health at Jones Beach Theater in Wantagh, N.Y., Sept.
 15.